 Retrieving event, data subject, and other personal information is easy through our REST interface.
 You can find it conveniently at https://lyyti.readme.io.
 In addition, on request, we can ensure that your personal data is removed on our own and on our subcontractors' data bases upon termination of your customer relationship.
 We will permanently remove your information within the stated deadline unless we have a legitimate reason in public interest to maintain the data.

 Lyyti’s data protection team provides assistance in questions to do with the data protection regulation.
 In addition, our customer relations manager and customer service personnel provide user support and help with Lyyti's data protection features.

-Lyyti will never transfer personal information covered by our processing agreements and keyed in by our customers to the service outside the European Union or the European Economic Area.
+Lyyti will never transfer personal information covered by our processing agreements and keyed in by our customers to a service outside the European Union or the European Economic Area.
 We also ensure that our subcontractors are committed to complying with this practice.

 Lyyti reserves the right to process information covered by its own registers in countries outside the European Union or the European Economic Area, provided that adequate security and data protection of these services is appropriately undertaken.
 We also try to minimise the amount of data that is being processed outside the EU, but because of the open nature of the Internet, we cannot completely restrict the processing.

 Please request a free demo to talk to one of our experts about what Lyyti can do for you.
 The demo is conducted online, it's free of charge and there's no obligation to buy anything.